 What Is Roasted Rice Powder?

-Roasted rice powder, Khao Khua (ข้าวคั่ว), is raw jasmine rice dry-toasted in a pan until golden and nutty, then ground in a mortar to a coarse powder.
+Roasted rice powder, Khao Khua (ข้าวคั่ว), is raw glutinous sticky rice dry-toasted in a pan until golden and nutty, then ground in a mortar to a coarse powder.
 It is used in larb, yum salads, and other Isan dishes to add a nutty, slightly smoky texture and to absorb the dressing so the dish holds together.
 Two ingredients.
 No shortcuts.
 The smell alone is worth making it for.

 Note From Susie